-If you have diabetes, you know that dealing with the continuous flow of new information on insulin, blood glucose testing, and diet restrictions can be very overwhelming at times.
+If you have diabetes, you know that dealing with the continuous flow of new information on insulin, blood glucose testing, and diet recommendations can be overwhelming at times.

-If you’ve recently been diagnosed, or if you’re an experienced user who is unhappy with your current insulin treatment, then perhaps it’s time to ask your endocrinologist about basal insulin.
+If you’ve recently been diagnosed, or if you’re an experienced user who’s unhappy with your current insulin treatment, then perhaps it’s time to ask your doctor or endocrinologist about basal insulin.

 Here are some questions you might want to consider asking during your next appointment.

-According to the American Diabetes Association (ADA), basal means “background,” which makes sense since the job of basal insulin is to work behind the scenes during fasting or sleeping hours.
+“Basal” means background.
+This makes sense since the job of basal insulin is to work behind the scenes during fasting or sleeping hours.

 Basal insulin comes in two forms: intermediate-acting and long-acting.
-Both are designed to keep blood glucose levels normal while fasting but differ according to dosage and duration of action.
+Both are designed to keep blood glucose levels normal while fasting.
+But they differ according to dosage and duration of action.
 Basal insulin can also be delivered by pump, using quick-acting insulin.

 Long-acting insulin, also known as insulin glargine (Lantus) and insulin detemir (Levemir), is taken once or twice a day, usually at dinner or bedtime, and lasts up to 24 hours.